tmfg/digitraffic-catalog/README.md

 Inside `local-env` folder, first start the local env, then run `./run-digitraffic-theme-tests-on-docker.sh` script

+## E2E-tests

+E2E-tests are written using Playwright.
+See [E2E-testaus](https://finrail.atlassian.net/wiki/spaces/DT/pages/3710124153/E2E-testaus) in Confluence for introduction and reasoning on how E2E-tests are written in this project.

+To run the test locally, run `pnpm e2e-ui`.

+To debug issues in CI, you can download two artifacts.
+One contains logs from the Docker container and the other contains Playwright report that also contains traces.
+To see the report and run traces locally, unzip the artifact somewhere and run `pnpm dlx playwright show-report REPORT_FOLDER_LOCATION`

 ## MobilityDCAT-AP metadata

 In order to collect and generate metadata conforming to MobilityDCAT-AP, we first generate the ckanext-scheming